 So what miraculous event would pass the test?

 Leslie argues that Israel’s miraculous deliverance from Egypt would pass.
-There were the 10 plagues in Egypt.
-And there was and the passing through the Red Sea.
-That would be a public event that people would be subject to people’s senses if there ever was one.
+There were 10 plagues in Egypt and the miraculous passing through the Red Sea.
+That would be a public event that would be subject to people’s senses if there ever was one.

 We know about Passover.
 God commanded it to be celebrated from the start.
 (Exodus 12:14) Now imagine someone in Hezekiah’s time smearing lamb’s blood on their doorposts and sweeping out all the traces of leaven in their house.
 Their neighbor asks, “Hey Levi, what are you doing?”
 Josiah replies, “I’m getting ready to celebrate Passover.
 You know, that time our people got delivered by frogs, locusts, hail, etc. and passed through the Red Sea.
 It’s all recorded in Moses’ Law.
 It’s going to be awesome!”
 Obviously, this wouldn’t have caught on.

 Does the resurrection of Jesus pass the test?